ronkeizer/vpc/README.md

 The VPC is a widely used diagnostic tool in pharmacometrics (see e.g. [here](http://page-meeting.org/default.asp?abstract=1434)), most commonly created using [PsN](http://psn.sourceforge.net) and [Xpose](http://xpose.sourceforge.net), using NONMEM as the simulation engine.
 The aim of the current library is to provide an improved tool that is:

 - a single-step process for creating a VPC.
-This e.g. allows changing of vpc parameters such as binning / stratification upon creation of the plot, not in a separate pre-processing step.
+  - allows changing of vpc parameters such as binning / stratification upon creation of the plot, not in a separate pre-processing step.
+  - easier debugging than PsN+Xpose, all data parsing and plotting in one R function
-- more flexible regarding input (use simulated data from R, NONMEM data, or any other simulation tool)
+- more flexible regarding input (use simulated data from R, NONMEM, Monolix, Stan, or any other simulation tool)
-- more easily customizable, e.g. request any prediction / confidence interval or binning strategy upon plotting.
+- easier to customize, e.g. request any prediction / confidence interval or binning strategy upon plotting.
-- more easily extensible: the output is a ggplot object which can be easily themed and extended
+- easier to extend: the output is a ggplot object which can be themed and extended
-- more robust in the case of survival / repeated time-to-event data
+- more flexible in the case of survival / repeated time-to-event data
 - faster

 ## Functionality available

 - VPC for continuous data
-- VPC for censored data (or binary data in general)
+- VPC for censored continuous data (e.g. below LOQ)
 - VPC for time-to-event data (single and repeated)
 - stratification (single & multiple)
 - prediction-correction
 - auto-binning (search for x-variable density-nadirs)
+- Kaplan-Meier Mean Covariate plots [KMMC](http://page-meeting.org/pdf_assets/4280-2012-06%20PAGE%20KMMC.pdf)
 - general-purpose function to simulate data from a mixed-effects structural model, a fixed parameter vector and between-subject variability covariance matrix.
-- Kaplan-Meier Mean Covariate plots [KMMC](http://page-meeting.org/pdf_assets/4280-2012-06%20PAGE%20KMMC.pdf)

 ## Planned